PT

 Lives and works in Lisbon, Portugal

-Francisco Trêpa’s practice investigates the symbiotic relationships that sustain ecological, existential, and affective systems, using a variety of materials to create sculptures and installations that explore, and ultimately embody, concepts such as transmutability and hybridism.
-His most recent body of work creates a meta-universe inspired by the vegetal world, the connections and intersections between plants and animals, such as pollination, and the complex relationships between non-human animals and humanity in the Anthropocene.
-His sculptures engage with phenomena provided by the sensory, leveraging aesthetic and poetic dimensions to foster awareness and reflection.
-Thus, his works weave visual narratives that invite contemplation and questioning, combining symbolism, emotion, form, and thought.
-His work is prolific, using imagination and the degree of infinitude it offers to unfold and expand the forms that matter (ceramics, wood, wax) assumes in his practice.
-Over the last two years, the “main characters” of this meta-universe have been fictional, genderless figures who tell their stories and try to escape the categories of our world.
+His artistic practice investigates the symbiotic relationships that sustain ecological, existential, and affective systems, using a variety of materials to create sculptures and installations that explore—and ultimately embody—concepts such as transmutability and hybridity.
+His most recent body of work creates a meta-universe inspired by the plant world, focusing on the connections and intersections between plants and animals, such as pollination, and the complex relationships between non-human creatures and humanity in the Anthropocene.